vyasdeepti/Text-to-Image-Generator-using-GANs/README.md

 ### **Summary**
 These lines download and prepare the Stable Diffusion XL model for efficient image generation, using GPU acceleration and memory-saving optimizations (float16, safetensors).

-Let me know if you’d like to see how to use the pipeline for text-to-image generation, or want more detail about any part!

-Certainly!
-Here’s an explanation of each line in your code:

 ---

 ### 8.